Rangers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 - The Rangers have played as the underdog in three of their past 10 games and have gone 2-1 in those contests.

-- In their last 10 matchups with a total posted by oddsmakers, the Rangers and their opponents are 5-5-0 when it comes to hitting the over.
+- When it comes to the over/under, the Rangers and their foes are 6-4-0 in their last 10 contests.

-- The Rangers' previous 10 games have not had a spread posted by sportsbooks.
-For three straight games, Texas and its opponent have finished above the over/under, with the average total set by oddsmakers being 9.7 runs.
+- The previous 10 Rangers games have not had a runline set by bookmakers.
+In four straight games, Texas and its opponent have topped the over/under, with the average total set by bookmakers being 9.5 runs.

 Rangers Betting Records & Stats